It’s the holiday season! Which means lots of fun, celebration, aaaand…

 - Great food

-Now, as I plan out my schedule and budget, I read that statement.
+Now, as I plan out my schedule and budget, I read that statement to curb any looming holiday stress.
 If what I’m planning doesn’t contribute to that vision, then it’s not going to make it on the calendar.

 I encourage you to write out a similar statement with 4–5 things that you can focus on.
 Put it somewhere visible so that you can remember those priorities when life starts to get a little too busy.